SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Make the source code machine readable

 The next step is to ensure that the collected source code is made available in a machine-readable format.
+TO DO: I think we need to clarify why it is usefull to make it machine readable?
+Why not just keep the scan of paper listing?
+This should even be done earlier in the document, we need to explain what we put behind archiving a software, it is not self understanding.

 If the code is only available in non digital form (e.g. printed listings), you can either transcribe it manually, or use a scanner and